A TOAST AMONG GHOSTS

 On October 7, 2017, join Foundation for Baltimore County Public Library, Edgar Allan Poe and Reisterstown founder John Reister at Reisterstown Branch for A Toast Among Ghosts, a spooky night of fun, food and beer in a historic cemetery.

 The Reisterstown Branch was formerly the Franklin Academy (c.
 1824), where in 1831, Edgar Allan Poe applied to be the headmaster.
 He wasn't selected, but maybe it's time Poe returned to one of his old haunts.
 Poe died in Baltimore on October 7, 1849.
-To honor his life and legacy, we remembered him around the anniversary of his death in a macabre way he'd truly appreciate...in a graveyard!
+To honor his life and legacy, we remember him around the anniversary of his death in a macabre way he'd truly appreciate...in a graveyard!

 Chat with Poe among the graves and make a toast among ghosts!